 Generally, being able to collect damages depends on the insurance policy.
+So, what happens if you have a car accident without insurance?
 If the insurance policy has a specific statement in their contract that limits damages if the driver is found with an expired license, then the plaintiff most likely will not be able to file a claim.
 However, if it is not included in the contract, the plaintiff will be able to argue that driving with an expired license has no effect on the car accident that has occurred.
 An experienced car accident attorney could assert that driving with an expired license has not caused the plaintiff injuries, but the defendant’s negligent conduct when driving caused the accident.
 Just because a driver had an expired license, does not mean that they drove recklessly and caused the accident.
 Rather, the plaintiff will be able to assert that defendant was negligent when engaging in reckless behavior while driving.

 If your insurance company has failed to provide you with fair compensation, contact our attorneys today.
 Our experienced car accident attorneys are prepared to assist you in your legal claims against the insurance company.

 How Long Could You Drive with an Expired License in California?